-Teaching Assistants and Higher Level Teaching Assistants are recruited to work within the classroom and/or with targeted groups or individuals outside the classroom as directed by the Senior Leaders and Class teachers.
+Teaching Assistants and Higher Level Teaching Assistants are recruited to work within the classroom and/or with targeted groups or individuals outside the classroom as directed by the Senior Leaders and class teachers.
 The learning of all pupils remain the responsibility of the class teacher at all times.
 Teaching Assistants are line managed by the headteacher.

-Designated Safeguarding Lead Katherine Hunkin and Clare Green Designated Teacher for Looked After Children Katherine Hunkin Designated Member of Staff responsible for PPG/LAC Funding Katherine Hunkin Designated Member of Staff responsible for managing the School's responsibility for meeting the medical needs of pupils Katherine Hunkin
+Designated Safeguarding Lead

+Katherine Hunkin and Clare Green (and Brendan Carey from December 2020) Designated Teacher for Looked After Children Katherine Hunkin Designated Member of Staff responsible for PPG/LAC Funding Katherine Hunkin Designated Member of Staff responsible for managing the school's responsibility for meeting the medical needs of pupils Katherine Hunkin